Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-Summary: Innovative Recovery is a debt collection agency that is known to use sketchy tactics to get people to pay.
-If you have been sued by Innovative Recovery, you have up to 35 days to respond before you lose by default.
+Summary: If Innovative Recovery has sued you, you have up to 35 days to respond before you lose by default.
 Use SoloSuit to draft and file your Answer in just 15 minutes.

 Is Innovative Recovery legitimate?
 How does it operate?

 Based in Dallas, Innovative Recovery is a legitimate debt collection agency that has been in business for over 14 years.
-Innovative Recovery was previously known as ResidentCollect, Inc. Innovative Recovery’s phone number is 844-419-0102, and its address is 5310 Harvest Hill Road, Dallas.
+Innovative Recovery was previously known as ResidentCollect, Inc. Innovative Recovery’s phone number is 844-419-0102, and its address is 5310 Harvest Hill Road, Dallas, TX.

 • Contacting you after 9 p.m. or before 8 a.m.